 Insulating all the pipes is your first defense against freezing, and using heat pads on the tanks themselves will keep fluids moving.

-Because of the unique interior of RV’s, condensation can be a threat to keeping your rig in top shape.
-Condensation will usually accumulate on the windshield and walls during the winter months.
-Although it might seen contrary to keeping the RV warm, condensation can create mold and cause your interior to deteriorate quickly, which is why it’s very important to keep a vent or window open.
+Because of the unique interior of RV’s condensation can be a threat to keeping your vehicle in top shape; condensation will usually accumulate on the windshield and walls during the winter months.
+Although it might seen contrary to keeping the RV warm, condensation can create mold and cause your interior to deteriorate quickly, which is why it’s very important to keep a vent or window open

 Many winter campsites in the Calgary area have fun things to do right at your doorstep.
 Think about bringing along or renting cross-country skis, downhill skis or snowboard equipment, snowshoes, and ice fishing gear.
 Headlamps can be handy for working around your RV but also allow you to get outside after dark.